terokarvinen/micro-jump/README.md

 ## Install

 Prerequisites.
 Ctags extracts headings, functions and classes.
 Fzf shows the interactive fuzzy find to choose where to jump.
+These instructions have been tested with Ubuntu 20.04 and Debian 10 Buster.
+For older Linuxes, you might need to install fzf from source.

 	$ sudo apt-get update
 	$ sudo apt-get -y install fzf ctags git